2 NYC nightclub owners increasing AAPI representation in music landscape. Here's how.

 "In school I was OK -- not high honor roll.
 I was always more social.
 My parents accepted that," Leong said.
 "Back then you would buy DVDs of Tiesto's concert.
 Watching that, I'm like, wow, one day I want to do a concert like that."

 Fast forward to 2024.
 He owns a two-story nightclub with a rooftop where he, himself, DJs.
-New this summer, he's also managing the popular Ruschmeyer's Hotel in Montauk, which comes with launching a speakeasy lounge, Don Jaguar, and a new restaurant Placēbō.
+New this summer, he's also managing the popular Ruschmeyer's Hotel in Montauk, which comes with launching a speakeasy lounge, Don Jaguar, and a new restaurant Placēbō Montauk.

 When asked if it brings up any emotions to see more representation in the nightlife industry, Leong said, "I do.
 I think it's needed.
 I think it's a necessity.
 It's also really exciting to be someone representing the community on this level.